Skip to content

 Exercises: HPE Cray Programming Environment

 See the instructions to set up for the exercises.
+For these exercises, you'll need the files in the CPE subdirectory.

 These exercises are optional during the session, but useful if you expect to be compiling software yourself.
 The source files mentioned can be found in the subdirectory CPE of the download.